Indiya Jananayaka Katchi

 Indiya Jananayaka Katchi (abbr.
 IJK) is a political party in Tamil Nadu, India.
 It was founded by T. R. Paarivendhar, an academic and the founder of SRM Group of institutions.
 The party is based in Chennai.
 IJK contested the 2014 General Elections through an alliance with the BJP-led NDA.
-IJK contested the 2016 Tamil Nadu Assembly Elections also through an alliance with the BJP-led NDA but couldn't register a single victory.
+IJK contested the 2016 Tamil Nadu Assembly Elections also through an alliance with the BJP-led NDA but could not register a single victory.
 IJK contested the 2019 General Elections through an alliance with the DMK-led UPA.
 T. R. Paarivendhar contested in Perambalur and won with a margin of 4,03,518 votes.